Pometry/Raphtory/docs/source/PythonClient/tutorial_pulsar.md

-# Getting your data into Jupyter
+# Getting started with Python and Jupyter

 ## Pre-requisites